-Up to 12 credits may be transferred, but only 3 can be applied to a required course.
-A review of transfer eligibility will be made by the Program Coordinator.
+Up to 12 credits may be transferred from other graduate programs; however, transfer credits can only be applied to one required course.
+The remaining credits may be applied to electives.
+A review of transfer eligibility will be made by the Graduate Program Coordinator.
 The course work must have been taken from a regionally accredited university and an official transcript provided.
 The credits that are being requested for transfer must have been taken at the graduate level (a course number of at least 500 or higher).
 A course is eligible for transfer only if no degree was granted and a letter grade of B or better was earned in the course, and the course was taken within 5 years of admission.
 Students requesting transfer of non-criminal justice courses into the program must justify how they support career goals and supplement the core courses in the program.